sverdoot/maxent-gan/README.md

 ## TODO:

+* add Runner class to hold all needed inside and pass to all other objects
-* rewrite loop in run
+* rewrite loop in run (still, looks weird)
 * add more features and test
 * add parallelism...
+* make configs (gan_configs, not exp_configs (?)) for both freezed and non-freezed batch-norms